-Students currently registered in the 2021 Fall session are given first priority for the Winter term after which there is open registration on a first-come, first-served basis.
-We encourage you to visit our website regularly for updates regarding future classes and the date that Winter public registration opens.
+Students currently registered in the 2022 Winter session are given first priority for the Spring term after which there is open registration.
+Registration is on a first-come, first-served basis.
+We encourage you to visit our website regularly for updates regarding future classes.

 Interested in seeing what students make in the classes?
 Check out the gallery of students' work below.

 Shayne first learned she loved ceramics at age six.
 She has not stopped since!
 After her undergraduate studies at the University of Manitoba and Western University, she enrolled in the full-time ceramics program at George Brown College and has continued to upgrade her skills through workshops with well known potters.
 She is most inspired by the creative potential of hand building and sculpting.